 This article on SEBI covers the following:

 Securities and Exchange Board of India (SEBI) is a regulatory body of the Government of India.
 It controls the securities market.
 It was established on April 12, 1992 under the SEBI Act, 1992.
-It is headquartered at the Bandra Kurla Complex in Mumbai, India.
-It has regional offices in major cities of India such as New Delhi, Kolkata, Chennai and Ahmedabad.
-These cover the North, South, East and West regions of India.
+SEBI is headquartered at the Bandra Kurla Complex in Mumbai, India.
+It has regional offices in major cities of India such as New Delhi, Kolkata, Chennai, and Ahmedabad.
+These cover the North, South, East, and West regions of India.
 Besides, it has a network of local branch offices in prominent Indian cities.

 2. Structure of SEBI

 SEBI has a corporate framework comprising of various departments each managed by a department head.
-Some of the departments are foreign portfolio investors, communications, human resources, collective investment schemes, commodity and derivative market regulation, legal affairs department, etc.
+There are about 20+ departments under SEBI.
+Some of these departments are corporation finance, economic and policy analysis, debt and hybrid securities, enforcement, human resources, investment management, commodity derivatives market regulation, legal affairs, and more.

-SEBI’s hierarchical organisation structure consists of nine members:
+The hierarchical structure of SEBI consists of the following members:

-– a chairman nominated by the Union Government of India
+- The chairman of SEBI is nominated by the Union Government of India.

-– two members who are officers from the Union Finance Ministry
+- Two officers from the Union Finance Ministry will be a part of this structure.

-– one member from the Reserve Bank of India
+- One member will be appointed from the Reserve Bank of India.

-– five other members who are also nominated by the Union Government of India.
+- Five other members will be nominated by the Union Government of India.